What would you like to know more about?

 Platform Configuration

-• Fields: Any Fields selected for Depends On values must be part of the same Form.
+• Fields: Any fields selected for Depends On Values must be part of the same form.
 See Conditional Logic for more information.

 Want to see your form before it goes live on your website?
-Replace your church's webpage where the forms widget is located and the Form GUID in the link below to check it out!
+Replace your church's webpage where the forms widget is located and the form GUID in the link below to check it out!

 https://{your forms widget webpage}/?id={Form_GUID}